 Who Should Use Shared Hosting?

 Shared hosting packages for these prices typically have minimal features and support services, but users can often upgrade to a higher shared hosting tier that offers added services for additional fees.
-For some users, shared hosting is the only kind they’ll ever need, but a site might “outgrow” a shared hosting situation as it acquires more visibility and traffic, and require more hosting resources than shared hosting can offer, such as managed or dedicated hosting that reduces or eliminates the sharing of servers and offers a long list of additional features.
+For some users, shared hosting plans are the only kind they’ll ever need, but a site might “outgrow” a shared hosting situation as it acquires more visibility and traffic, and require more hosting resources than shared hosting can offer, such as managed or dedicated server hosting that reduces or eliminates the sharing of servers and offers a long list of additional features.

-Shared hosting costs far less than those other types of hosting and allows users on a shoestring to find an online home for their site.
+Shared web hosting costs far less than those other types of web hosting and allows users on a shoestring to find an online home for their site.
 But, security risks come with the shared technology and resources on a single server packed with many different kinds of sites.
 And, what happens with one site on the shared server, such as a spike in traffic that suddenly gobbles up large amounts of computing power, can affect many others with downtime or slowdowns.
 Still, for new site owners and those with small, low traffic sites, the benefits of shared hosting can significantly outweigh those drawbacks.
 Here’s why.

 Shared Hosting is Affordable

-As we’ve noted, shared hosting is typically very inexpensive, typically costing only a few dollars per month on a provider’s introductory promotional rates.
+As we’ve noted, shared hosting plans are typically very inexpensive, typically costing only a few dollars per month on a provider’s introductory promotional rates.
 Those rates typically go up to the site’s standard package rate after that promotional period ends, but even at those standard rates, shared hosting remains the least expensive option for basic website hosting.
 And while shared hosting generally offers relatively few extra features, it does include the essentials for setting up and maintaining a small website.

 Shared Hosting is Accessible